L00179208/Studio-Ghibli/README.md

     Each member of the team will work approximately 25 hours per sprint, unless they are on vacation.

 # Branching Strategy

     Our branching stategy will start with :
     1. feature-branch -> every team member will have their own KAN jira task branch
     2. development -> here feature-branch will be merged with development branch post testing and moving jira task to done
     3. master -> for production
     4. documentation-branch -> any documents/ research/ step-by-step procedure documents will be uploaded here

 # Estimating Story Points and Velocity

 The teams team's velocity will evetually increase as per sprints.
 1 is minimum point and 8 is maximum.
 Any points that go beyond 8 hours will be considered as Epic.

 Velocity:

 - For Sprint 1 and 2 -> 1 SP = 1 hour
 - For Sprint 3 to 7 -> 1 SP = 2 hour

 # Definition of Ready/Done

 Will be mentioned in the accepted criteria of each task posted in Jira

+# Test WWWW